nss-data-science-cohort-9/trash-pickups-catdgomez/README.md

     * Compute a rolling 30-day average of daily missed pickups.
 Visualize your results with a line chart to see trends.

 **Step 3: Main Task – 180-Day Rolling Fine Calculation**
 Metro Nashville charges fines for excessive missed trash pickups.
-It uses the following method to fine the total fine:  A $1500 fine is charged for each missed pickup that is the third or subsequent one at the same address within a 180-day window.
+It uses the following method to calculate the total fine:  A $1500 fine is charged for each missed pickup that is the third or subsequent one at the same address within a 180-day window.
 Multiple fines may apply to the same address.
-Your task is to calculate the total fines across all addresses.
-**Hint:** The rolling method can be use in combination with groupby.
+What is the total fine across all addresses? **Hint:** The rolling method can be use in combination with groupby.

 **Step 4: Bonus Questions**
 * What other types of complaints are there?